Goat Grazing Pilot Project

 The goats are NO LONGER on site.
-The goats are expected to return in mid to late May to repeat the grazing process.
+The goats are expected to return in late spring/early summer of 2019 to repeat the grazing process.
 They will likely stay for several weeks.
 The exact arrival date of the goats will depend on a number of factors and can't be guaranteed.

 Frequently Asked Questions

 Where do the goats come from and how long will they stay?

 The goats are owned by a company called Goat Dispatch.
 They specialize in goats that can be "hired" for invasive species control and land management.
 The goats will not permanently be at the park.
 They will stay for several weeks, with the exact timing dependent on how quickly they eat through the buckthorn in the project area.

 The goats will be at Civic Center Park.
 Take a closer look at the project area.

 Can I pet or feed the goats?

 The goats will be here to work so although we encourage you to stop by to see them, please do not try to pet or feed them.

 How do you keep the goats in the area that you want them?

 The goats are contained by two rows of temporary, easy to install fencing.
 The inner row of fencing is energized by solar power and 12-volt battery.
 The energized fence is low voltage and low risk for people.
 The outer row of fencing keeps people away from the goats and away from the energized fence.
 Signs on the fencing will notify park users about the project.